Back to Blogs

 Using a recruiter is like using a traffic app like Waze that gives you alerts about what’s going on ahead of you (or around you) to help make more informed decisions about your commute/career.

-Microsoft front-end developer Abbey Gwayambadde said that finding a great recruiter is like “finding a very powerful tool”, especially in the consulting world.
-“My recruiter Liz knows my personality really well,” he said.
-“She knows what I care about and what kind of companies would catch my interest.
+A front-end developer said that finding a great recruiter is like "finding a very powerful tool", especially in the consulting world.
+"My recruiter knows my personality really well," he said.
+"She knows what I care about and what kind of companies would catch my interest.
 She sends me email alerts when she sees one.
-It builds a lot of trust between us, even when I am not looking.”
+It builds a lot of trust between us, even when I am not looking."

 According to stress.org, work-related changes account for three of the top 20 most stressful life events that a person will have to deal with.
-So why not develop peace of mind that comes with having a “career agent” in your corner, if something suddenly does go awry with your current job.
-It’s a great hedge against layoffs that costs you nothing, except some time and effort to build a relationship.
-“In the back of my mind, I always know that Liz is looking for me,” Gwayambadde said.
+So why not develop the peace of mind that comes with having a "career agent" in your corner, if something suddenly does go awry with your current job?
+It's a great hedge against layoffs that costs you nothing, except some time and effort to build a relationship.
+"In the back of my mind, I always know that my recruiter is looking for me," the developer said.

 Networking is another area where a recruiter can help.
 Recruiters have excellent networks, often familiar with hundreds of companies and thousands of contacts within them.
 Do you have a dream company you are targeting?
 Your recruiter may be able to provide an introduction to someone who works there who you can talk to.
 Curious about specialized local groups, but don’t know where to start?
 Chances are, your recruiter can introduce you to the groups or members involved.